kupehtci/DOCUMENTATION/AWS/AWS - EC2.md

 		* Normally for batch processing, CI/CD, data analytics, machine learning training and similar.
 	* Its extremely cheap compared to On-Demand instances
 	* The capacity and runtime is not guaranteed.

+Once a Savings plan has been purchased it will automatically apply across the entire AWS Organization if:
+* Accounts are int the same Organization including the account that bought the savings plan.
+* **Discount sharing is enabled**.